wiiu-env/sdcafiine_plugin/README.md

 The main feature of this application is the **on-the-fly replacing of files**, which can be used used to loaded modified content from external media (**SD**).
 It hooks into the file system functions of the WiiU.
 Whenever a file is accessed, SDCafiine checks if a (modified) version of it present on the SD device, and redirect the file operations if needed.

 ## Dependecies
-Requires the [RPXLoadingModule](https://github.com/wiiu-env/RPXLoadingModule) to be loaded.
+Requires the [ContentRedirectionModule](https://github.com/wiiu-env/ContentRedirectionModule) to be loaded.

 ## Installation of the modules
 (`[ENVIRONMENT]` is a placeholder for the actual environment name.)

 1. Copy the file `sdcafiine.wps` into `sd:/wiiu/environments/[ENVIRONMENT]/plugins`.
 2. Requires the [WiiUPluginLoaderBackend](https://github.com/wiiu-env/WiiUPluginLoaderBackend) in `sd:/wiiu/environments/[ENVIRONMENT]/modules`.
-3. Requires the [RPXLoadingModule](https://github.com/wiiu-env/RPXLoadingModule) in `sd:/wiiu/environments/[ENVIRONMENT]/modules`.
+3. Requires the [ContentRedirectionModule](https://github.com/wiiu-env/ContentRedirectionModule) in `sd:/wiiu/environments/[ENVIRONMENT]/modules`.

 ### Installation of the mods
-Before the mods can be loaded, they need to be copied to a SD device.
+Before the mods can be loaded, they need to be copied to a SD Card.
-**In the following "root:/" is corresponding to the root of your SD device**.
+**In the following "root:/" is corresponding to the root of your SD card**.
 The basic filepath structure is this:

 ```
 root:/sdcafiine/[TITLEID]/[MODPACK]/content/  <-- for game files.
 Maps to /vol/content/